|Attack1||26 (bite: plain)|

 Manticores are natural beasts that can fling volleys of spikes at you from afar.
 Spikes may become lodged in you, causing you to take damage when you move.
 Although players can easily outrun manticores, they can deal dangerous amounts of damage to you as you flee.
 They are found in the mid-Dungeon, the Lair, the Shoals, and the Vaults, and can be summoned by the Monstrous Menagerie spell.

 Tips & Tricks

 - Manticores' spikes deal 2d13 physical damage per hit, which is reduced by your AC and can be blocked or dodged.
 These spikes are infinite, so manticores don't have to resort to melee.
-Heavily armoured characters or casters with Repel Missiles/Deflect Missiles can usually shrug off these spikes with ease, but other casters may want to keep their distance (6 tiles away is a perfectly safe kiting distance) to avoid perforation.
+Heavily armoured characters or characters with a source of Repel Missiles can usually shrug off these spikes with ease, but others may want to keep their distance (6 tiles away is a perfectly safe kiting distance) to avoid perforation.

 - Once you have the barbs status, moving inflicts 2d(level+2) damage, where level is the number of times you've acquired the status (up to a maximum of 4).
 This is a small enough amount of damage that it may be worth improving your position if it only takes a movement or two, but be careful if you have low HP.
 Also note that the game only warns you once about moving with barbs; if you've already repositioned, be careful that you don't accidentally move again.